mmu-webdesign/Level4-web-term-1/HTML/html02/08-tables-basics.md

 It is therefore no wonder that the creators of HTML provided a means by which to structure and present tabular data on the web.

 > **Accessibility issues** -  The data in the tables above is inaccessible to a screenreader or computer as the data is locked in a image.
-That means a visually impaired person cannot access the data, and nor can Google as it indexes the page.
->
-> Put the tables into html and the data becomes accessible.
-If coded correctly it can also be accessible on mobile, where these images may become too small to read.
+That means a visually impaired person cannot access the data, and neither can Google as it indexes the page.
+Put the tables into html and the data becomes accessible.
+If coded correctly it can also be accessible on mobile `*`, where these images may become too small to read.

+`*` Apologies but we didn't have the time to make our tables mobile friendly!

 ## How does a table work?